Does 5G use more data and how much data do I need?

 Now we're starting to get somewhere.
 With 12GB of data, you'll be able to tackle most things.
 120 hours of emailing, web browsing and social media, or the same number of hours of music streaming should be more than sufficient.

 On the video front, you'll be able to watch up to around 24 films on medium quality, or around 3 high-definition movies.
-Alternatively, you could just about be able to watch one full UHD or 4K movie.
+Alternatively, you would just about be able to watch one full UHD or 4K movie.

 • 120 hours of emailing, web browsing and social media